Craig W. Benkman

 Swiss National Science Foundation

-Acta Oecologia, Ardeola, Auk, Austral Ecology, Behavioral Ecology, Biology Letters, BMC Evolutionary Biology, Canadian Journal of Zoology, Condor, Diversity and Distributions, Ecography, Ecology, Ecology Letters, Ecoscience, Ethology, Ecology & Evolution, European Journal of Wildlife Research, Evolution, Forest Ecology & Management, Forestry, Ibis, Journal of Avian Biology, Journal of Ecology, Journal of Evolutionary Biology, Journal of Zoology, Molecular Ecology, Nature, Oecologia, Oikos, Ornitologia Neotropical, Proceedings of the National Academy of Sciences, Proceedings of the Royal Society of London, Science, Trends in Ecology & Evolution, Wilson Journal of Ornithology
+Acta Oecologia, American Naturalist, Ardeola, Auk, Austral Ecology, Behavioral Ecology, Biological Journal of the Linnean Society of London, Biology Letters, BMC Evolutionary Biology, Canadian Journal of Zoology, Condor, Diversity and Distributions, Ecography, Ecology, Ecology Letters, Ecoscience, Ethology, Ecology & Evolution, European Journal of Wildlife Research, Evolution, Evolutionary Ecology, Forest Ecology & Management, Forestry, Ibis, Journal of Avian Biology, Journal of Ecology, Journal of Evolutionary Biology, Journal of Zoology, Molecular Ecology, Nature, New Phytologist, Oecologia, Oikos, Ornitologia Neotropical, Proceedings of the National Academy of Sciences, Proceedings of the Royal Society of London, Science, Trends in Ecology & Evolution, Wilson Journal of Ornithology